websauna/websauna/docs/source/tutorials/deployment/intro.rst

 * :term:`PostgreSQL` is the main SQL database where persistent data is stored and business logic requires :term:`ACID` guarantees.
 See :ref:`persistent` data.

 * :term:`Redis` stores transient data.
-This includes website session and caching data (Redi database 1) and Celery task queue (Redis database 3).
+This includes website session and caching data (Redis database 1) and Celery task queue (Redis database 3).
 See :ref:`transient` data.